ninrod/rsynced-melpa/melpa/org-mime-readme.txt

 encoding.

-`org-mime-org-subtree-htmlize' is similar to `org-mime-org-buffer-htmlize' but works on a subtree.
-It can also read the following subtree properties:
+`org-mime-org-subtree-htmlize' is similar to `org-mime-org-buffer-htmlize' but works on current subtree.
+It can read following subtree properties:
 MAIL_SUBJECT, MAIL_TO, MAIL_CC, and MAIL_BCC.
-Note the behavior of this is
-controlled by `org-mime-up-subtree-heading'.
-The default is to go up to the heading containing the current subtree.

 Here is the sample of a subtree:
 * mail one
   :PROPERTIES:
   :MAIL_SUBJECT: mail title